GroovinChip/dart_class_generator/README.md

   - Toggle a `const` constructor
   - Toggle `final` class members
   - Toggle named parameters
-  - Add as many class members as you want.
+  - Add as many class members as you want
+  - Add dartdoc comments to the class name and every class member
 - Currently supports the following data types for class members:
   - `String`
   - `int`